Skip to content Skip to sidebar Skip to footer

 • Applications stain

-Pine wood is wood that have high absorption to the stain that risk to make blotchy color.
-Since that we need to avoid "too wet stain" application.
-Too wet the stain will tend to produce too dark color, blotchy or dirty appearance.
-We can mix the stain with some sealer to reduce the risk of blotchy color.
+Pine wood is wood that has high absorption of the stain that risks making a blotchy color if the stain is layered too wet.
+A too-wet stain will tend to produce a too-dark color, blotchy, or dirty appearance.
+You can mix the stain with some sealer to reduce the risk of the blotchy color.
 The 5% to 10% sealer or top coat in the wood stain will help to reduce the stain penetration into the wood.
-It is the toner stain that will do as wood stain but with less absorption.
-Do stain application by spray and avoid spray stain too wet.
-Too wet stain is highly risk to make blotchy color.
-Brushing or wiping the stain is not recommended for the pine wood.
-The stain will wet the wood and make blotchy color.
+It is the toner stain that will do as a wood stain but with less absorption.

 • Sealer application.